Advertiser terms and conditions

 7.3 Failure to pay

-(a) If the Advertiser does not pay in accordance with this clause 7, WORK180 is entitled to do any or all of the following:
+(a) If an invoice remains unpaid after 30 days, then WORK180 may provide 7 days written notice to the Advertiser that the invoice is due and payable.
+If, after expiry of that notice period, the Advertiser does not pay in accordance with this clause 7, WORK180 is entitled to do any or all of the following:

-(ii) suspend the ‘go live’ date (or pause live services if renewal) of the Advertisers Company Page and any Advertisements as well as not perform any further Advertising Services (or any part of the Advertising Services) until payment is made in full or another arrangement is made to the satisfaction of WORK180; and
+(ii) suspend the ‘go live’ date; or disable a live service of the Advertisers Company Page and any Advertisements as well as not perform any further Advertising Services (or any part of the Advertising Services) until payment is made in full or another arrangement is made to the satisfaction of WORK180; and

 (iii) exercise a lien over documents or material produced or prepared by WORK180 for the Advertiser until payment is made in full (including the payment of any applicable interest) or another arrangement is made to the satisfaction of WORK180.